Edward Boyden: Career

 Following his PhD, Boyden worked as a Helen Hay Whitney postdoctoral fellow in the departments of bioengineering, applied physics, and biology at Stanford University for a year.
 There, he worked with Mark Schnitzer and Karl Deisseroth to invent optical methods in neuroscience research.
 In 2006, he moved to MIT to work as a visiting scientist in the MIT Media Lab, leading the Neuroengineering and Neuromedia Group.

 In 2007, Boyden established the Synthetic Neurobiology Group at MIT and also began working as an assistant professor in the MIT Media Lab and MIT Department of Biological Engineering.
 The next year, he became an assistant professor in the MIT Department of Brain and Cognitive Sciences.

 Boyden became an investigator at the MIT McGovern Institute in 2010.
 In 2013, he established the MIT Center for Neurobiological Engineering, which he now co-directs alongside Alan Jasanoff.
+In 2015, he became a founding faculty member of the Aging Brain Initiative at the MIT Picower Institute, with director Li-Huei Tsai, Emery N. Brown, and others.

 He became an extramural member of the MIT Koch Institute for Integrative Cancer Research in 2017 before he was appointed the Y. Eva Tan Professor in Neurotechnology at MIT a year later.
 7 years after arriving at MIT, Boyden was awarded tenure as a full time professor.

 In 2020, Boyden became an investigator at the Howard Hughes Medical Institute.
 The following year, he began co-directing the K. Lisa Yang Center for Bionics at MIT.

 Research

 Boyden's research encompasses optogenetics, expansion microscopy, deep brain stimulation, multiplexed imaging, machine learning, and more.
+He has authored or co-authored over 275 scientific papers, with a h-index of 124.